The Amazing Adrenalini Brothers: DVD releases

-The series first came out in Australia, in two separate volumes.
+The series came out first in Australia, in a pair of separate volumes.

-In the UK, Studiocanal released a 3-disc set on 9 April 2012, containing all 78 episodes from the TV series (1 & 2); in this release, two episodes, "Tails of Longing!" and "Dragon of Antagonism!" were edited to remove scenes that would have been considered imitable behaviour easily copied by children (specifically, Xan and Adi attempting to use a washing machine as a submersible in the former, and a glasses-less Xan catching a still-live firework before throwing it down in a panic after recognising it in the latter), these scenes are retained on the HuHa YouTube channel.
+StudioCanal released a 3-disc set of the series on DVD in the United Kingdom on 9 April 2012.
+It contains all 78 episodes from the entire TV series.
+In this release, two episodes, "Tails of Longing!" and "Dragon of Antagonism!" were both edited to remove scenes considered dangerous imitable behaviour easily copied by children (notably, Xan and Adi attempting to use a washing machine as a submersible in the former, and a glasses-less Xan catching a still-live firework before throwing it down in a panic after recognising it in the latter); these scenes are retained on the HuHa!
+YouTube channel.
 The original online episodes are not included.
-There are currently no DVDs for Region 1.

 YouTube

 The original web episodes were uploaded on the official Adrenalini channel on YouTube, while an episode from the TV series would be uploaded on Mondays.

-From its launch in November 2012, the television series moved to an adult animation YouTube channel called "Huha", with an episode being uploaded every Friday until Huha ceased uploading in early 2014.
+From its launch in November 2012, the television series moved to an adult animation YouTube channel called "Huha", where an episode being uploaded every Friday, until Huha ceased uploading in early 2014.
 A French and German version of the channel also includes episodes from the series.